Mormonism is a religion that was founded by Joseph Smith. Smith was born on December 23, 1805 in Sharon, Vermont, and grew up near Palmyra, New York.

 Beginning in 1823, Smith claimed a series of revelations in which he was visited by the angel Moroni.
-Moroni informed Smith about golden plates buried in a stone box on a hill near Palmyra.
-The golden plates were believed to have been written by Moroni’s father, the prophet Mormon, and thus contained important writings.
-Smith was also informed of a way to translate the writings on the plates of which he did between 1827-1830.
-The golden plates were received along with some stones named the Urim and Thummim (3).
-These stones helped Smith with part of the translation from the reformed Egyptian hieroglyphics into Elizabethan English.
+Moroni informed him about golden plates buried in a stone box on a hill near Palmyra, which were believed to have been written by Moroni’s father (the prophet Mormon) and thus contained important writings.
+Smith was told of a way to translate the plates and this took him three years (between 1827-1830).
+The golden plates were received along with stones called the Urim and Thummim, which assisted Smith in translating them from their reformed Egyptian hieroglyphics into Elizabethan English.
 Smith finally published the translation in 1830 as the Book of Mormon.

-The Book of Mormon became the first of several scriptures for the Mormon Church, and stood in as a final word from God to end the religious confusion of Smith’s day.
-Mormonism includes several other scriptures.
-This includes the Bible (the King James version) which is viewed as usable but suspect due to its many errors and omissions as a result of its transmission process (4).
-Mormons believe that the Book of Mormon includes these details and truths missing from the Bible (5).
-Additional Mormon texts include the Doctrine and Covenants, a collection of writings containing doctrine and prophecy, and the Pearl of Great Price.
-The Pearl of Great Price, derived from Jesus parable of the pearl in Matthew 13, includes some biographical details of Smith’s life, Smith’s retranslations of certain parts of Matthew’s gospel, commentaries, a story of Abraham’s early life based on a translation of an Egyptian papyrus, and several articles of faith.
+This book became the first of several scriptures for the Mormon Church and it stood in as a final word from God to end the religious confusion of Smith’s day.
+Mormonism also has several other scriptures.
+The Bible (the King James version) is accepted and usable but is suspect due to its many errors and omissions as a result of its transmission process (2).
+Mormons believe that the Book of Mormon includes the details and truths missing from the Bible and that this proves its superiority.
+There is also the Doctrine and Covenants, a collection of writings containing doctrine and prophecy, and the Pearl of Great Price.
+The Pearl of Great Price, derived from Jesus’ parable of the pearl in Matthew 13, includes some biographical details of Smith’s life, Smith’s re-translations of certain parts of Matthew’s gospel, commentaries, a story of Abraham’s early life based on a translation of an Egyptian papyrus, and several articles of faith.

 View of God

-Mormonism holds that there is the Father, the Son, and the Holy Spirit.
-However, it also teaches that these are three separate and distinct beings with the Father and Son having perfected physical bodies and the Holy Ghost having only a body of spirit (6).
-Despite being physically distinct, Mormons believe they are still one in thoughts, actions, and purpose (7).
-This differs from the Christian concept of the Trinity which holds that the Father, the Son, and the Holy Spirit are a single being expressed in three distinct persons.
-Mormons mostly prefer using the term “Godhead” as a means to avoid confusion.
-The late Mormon leader Bruce D. Porter was helpfully clear on this point explaining that,
+Mormonism believes there is the Father, the Son, and the Holy Spirit.
+These are three separate and distinct beings with the Father and Son having perfected physical bodies and the Holy Ghost having only a body of spirit (3).
+Despite being physically distinct, they are still one in thought, action, and purpose.
+Mormons also prefer using the term “Godhead” to avoid confusion with the Christian concept of the Trinity.
+Mormon leader Bruce Porter (d.
+2016) provided clarity,

-Mormon belief in God is also viewed as henotheistic as opposed to polytheistic, despite many deeming it polytheistic.
-Religious scholar Gerald R. McDermott explains that “Polytheism portrays a world in which competing gods either vie for ultimate authority or have delimited provinces over which they rule.
+“Polytheism portrays a world in which competing gods either vie for ultimate authority or have delimited provinces over which they rule.
 The Mormon picture is closer to henotheism, which posits a supreme God over other lesser, subordinate gods.
-The Mormons say that the Father is at least functionally over the Son and the Holy Ghost, and they are the only Gods with which we have to do” (9).
+The Mormons say that the Father is at least functionally over the Son and the Holy Ghost, and they are the only Gods with which we have to do” (5).

 View of Jesus Christ